 - Beat the butter and marshmallow fluff until very creamy.
 Add the vanilla and salt and mix again.

-- Slowly add the heavy cream and powdered sugar until it is all mixed in.
+- Slowly add the heavy cream and 4 cups powdered sugar until it is all mixed in.

 - Use a piping bag and icing tip 1M to swirl the frosting on cupcakes or cookies.
-Use a spatula to spread it on brownies or cakes.
+Or use a spatula to spread it on brownies or cakes.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Nutrition Information:Yield: 20 Serving Size: 1